bartonlp/simple-site-class/docs/index.md

 The following database engine is provided as the following class:

-1.  dbMysqli.class.php : (rigorously tested) This is the latest PHP version of the MySql database engine.
+1.  dbPdo.class.php : (rigorously tested) This is the latest PHP version of the PDO database engine and will run MySql and Sqlite3 databases.

 ## Disclamer

 To start, this framework is meant for Linux not Windows.
-I don't use Windows, like it or have it, so nothing has been tried on Windows.
+I don't use Windows, like it or have it, so nothing has been tried on Windows servers.
 Quite frankly I don't know why anyone would use a Windows server.

 I use Ubuntu 22.04 Linux which is a Debian derivative.
 I have not tried